CrescendoMeow/leisure_reading/cmjesl/cmjesl_vol_2023.md

 ## Vol 2023, CrescendoMeow's Journal of English as a Second Language (CMJESL)

+### April, 2023

+04/01/2023-a 学了一个新词，[collegial](https://en.wikipedia.org/wiki/Collegiality).
+My friend told me every department will use this word to describe the good working enviorment in her journey of academic job hunt.

 ### March, 2023

 03/30/2023-a 学了一个新词，i.e. [off the grid](https://en.wikipedia.org/wiki/Off-the-grid).